jbottum/t5pat/langchain_markdown20.md

 ## Step 0

-This post assumes that users have a terminal emulator, python and Docker installed.
+This post assumes that users have this software: a terminal emulator, Python and Docker.
 For those that do not, the installation for that software can be found in the instructions below.
 Before installing the software, you should consider which directories that you will use.
 Most dependencies will install automatically.
 You will need a directory for the python script that runs the models and we suggest a directory named t5pat.
 If you know how to access your terminal and have a recent version of Python 3.x and of Docker, then please skip to Step 1.

 ## Accessing your terminal